GorgeousOne/PotionSort/README.md

 # PotionSort

-A silly python program to that solves puzzles for the game mobile [SortPuz](https://apps.apple.com/us/app/sortpuz-water-puzzles-games/id1560298214).
+A silly python program to that solves puzzles of the mobile game [SortPuz](https://apps.apple.com/us/app/sortpuz-water-puzzles-games/id1560298214).
-It can take a screenshot of a level as input, analyze the displayed puzzle and present a step by step solution as a command line output.
+It can take a screenshot of a game level as input, analyze the displayed puzzle and present a step by step solution as command line output.

 By the time you managed to run the program you probably already solved every puzzle.

 ![first puzzle of the game](data/img_00.PNG)

+The command line output shows how to pour the colored fluids from flask to flask in order to unmix all colors.
 ![example solution](data/example.jpg)

 ## Installation